This post is a practical guide to visiting cemeteries in New Orleans.

-Now, you can only see the cemetery if you are on the list of families who own tombs, or if you are on the official tour.
+Now, visitors can only see the cemetery if they are on the list of families who own tombs, or if they are on an official tour.

 Here is a video of St. Louis Cemetery #1 shot from a drone

 Notable personalities resting here include Voodoo Queen Marie Laveau, and Homer Plessy of the landmark civil rights case Plessy v.
 Ferguson.

-You will also find the future tomb of Nicolas Cage, the Hollywood actor, who of course is still living.
+You will also find the white pyramid tomb of Nicolas Cage, the Hollywood actor, who of course is still living.